 There are many benefits to enrolling in an accelerated BSN program.
 One of the primary benefits is that an accelerated BSN allows aspiring nurses with a bachelor’s degree to make a career change relatively quickly, rather than completing an entire four-year BSN program.
 Accelerated BSNs typically take only 12 to 18 months to complete.

 Earning an accelerated BSN can also increase employability.
 Many employers hiring registered nurses (and especially graduate degree committees) require applicants to have a BSN over just an ADN.
-Also, should an employer implement a new education policy, a BSN candidate won’t have to complete additional education to remain employed.
+Also, if an employer implements a new education policy, a BSN candidate won’t need to complete additional education to remain employed.
 Lastly, many advancement opportunities within healthcare systems, such as nurse manager roles, require that applicants have already completed a BSN to be considered.

 If a nurse wishes to pursue an advanced degree such as an MSN or DNP to become a nurse practitioner, an accelerated BSN can help them get there faster.
 Many MSN and DNP programs require that applicants have already earned a BSN to be considered for admission.
 The ones that don’t often offer BSN holders an abbreviated curriculum over students who have an ADN.